utop1an/locm3/READEME.md

 - the current way of finding event seqs has problems?
     - tie-breaking issue
-    - sometimes correct sometimes wrong for the same domain
+    - sometimes correct sometimes wrong for the same domain, rand issue

 ## Cross Executability